itmplatform/plugin-documentation/readme.md

 <i class="fad fa-book-open" title="Guide"></i> **Guide**

-These fields are represented by the *configuration options* within the `config` array, whose values will be stored and used within the plugin script.
+These fields are represented by the *configuration options* within the `config` array.

-Once the user fills out the ITM Platform's "Plugin Configuration" tab, the values will be exposed through the `config` object, available to be used in *features* and *actions*.
+Once the user fills out the ITM Platform's "Plugin Configuration" tab, the values will be available through the `config` object, available to be used in *features* and *actions*.

 These are some examples of the usage of the `config` object throughout a script: